unknwon/gowalker/README.md

 - [Beego](http://gowalker.org/github.com/astaxie/beego): a **lightweight** web framework for web application **quick** development.
 - [Qbs](http://gowalker.org/github.com/coocood/qbs): **Query by Struct** is an excellent ORM, it supports MySQL, SQLite3 and PosgreSQL.
-- [go-sqlite3](http://gowalker.org/github.com/mattn/go-sqlite3): SQLite3 database driver for Go; it **implemented `database/sql` interface** which is a very big deal for code migration; it requires cgo.

 ## Credits